TheMastro-11/Tezos-Contracts/experiments/Deployments/README.md

 All the details can be found [here](https://better-call.dev/ghostnet/KT1XTv6oPMgX6RbepELh8E6R1GCYU6rArX1x/operations).

 ### Differences
-The main differences between the transaction costs for deploy are made by the storage fee, so how many contract field are generated.
+The main differences between the transaction costs for deployment are made by the storage fee, so how many contract fields are generated.
 Alongside the *allocation-fee* is the same.
 [2](#references)

 ### References
-1. For deploy I used the SmartPy platform.
+1. For deployment I used the SmartPy platform.
-2. A detailed explaination of how gas and fees are calculated can be found [here](https://kitchen.stove-labs.com/docs/knowledge/tezos_protocol/operations/gas-fees/).
+2. A detailed explanation of how gas and fees are calculated can be found [here](https://kitchen.stove-labs.com/docs/knowledge/tezos_protocol/operations/gas-fees/).